 Nevertheless, there are worrying signs

-Although incomplete, the available data are rather worrying: inhaled nanomaterials can indeed diffuse in the body, be transformed from a physico-chemical point of view, and then accumulate in certain organs, in the blood and inside cells6See our fact sheet on the entry points and fate of nanoparticles in the human body and cause disturbances or even harmful effects (pulmonary inflammatory reaction; pulmonary fibrosis; risks of lung cancer in case of inhalation of titanium dioxide nanoparticles and long and rigid carbon nanotubes for example).
+Although incomplete, the available data are rather worrying: inhaled nanomaterials can indeed diffuse in the body, be transformed from a physicochemical point of view, and then accumulate in certain organs, in the blood and inside cells6See our fact sheet on the entry points and fate of nanoparticles in the human body and cause disturbances or even harmful effects (pulmonary inflammatory reaction; pulmonary fibrosis; risks of lung cancer in case of inhalation of titanium dioxide nanoparticles and carbon nanotubes for example7See our bibliography “Nanomaterials and occupational health and safety” and especially:

-As early as 2014, the French National Agency for Health Safety (ANSES) had advocated the classification of nanomaterials as hazardous substances under the European regulation CLPEvaluation of7the risks associated with nanomaterials – Issues and update of knowledge, ANSES, April 2014 (posted online May 15, 2014).
+As early as 2014, the French National Agency for Health Safety (ANSES) had advocated the classification of nanomaterials as hazardous substances under the European regulation CLP8Evaluation of the risks associated with nanomaterials – Issues and update of knowledge, ANSES, April 2014 (posted online May 15, 2014).

-The risk of fire and explosion is also particularly worrying (especially for aluminum, magnesium or lithium nanoparticles as well as for carbon nanotubes)8See in particular:
+The risk of fire and explosion is also particularly worrying (especially for aluminum, magnesium or lithium nanoparticles as well as for carbon nanotubes)9See in particular:

 Nanomaterials in transport and housing: What are the risks related to thermal degradation, Simon Delcour, LNE, wébinar, June 2019